Faubourg Lafayette: Landmarks

-Schools/education
+Education

-This neighborhood of the Faubourg Lafayette is also known for its vast assortment of educational advancements in their district.
 The New Orleans Cooking Experience is located on 1519 Carondelet Street.
 This institution specializes in culinary training and has excellent reviews despite the complaints about expensive tuition.
 The Myrtle Rosebella Banks School is located 1307 Oretha Castle Haley Blvd. near Martin Luther King Blvd.
 This is a public school that is a part of Orleans Parish.
 Myrtle Rosebella Banks School educates youth beginning at Pre-Kindergarten all the way to sixth grade.
 Another public school in this area is James M. Singleton Charter School.
 This school is small in size, but its academic statistics are notable.

-The International High School of New Orleans is located 1400 Camp St., in New Orleans, LA.
+The International High School of New Orleans is located 1400 Camp Street.
 This institution is highly recognized and acknowledged in the Faubourg Lafayette and the state of Louisiana.
 The International High School of New Orleans is also a Charter School, and has open enrollment for all Louisiana residents entering grades nine through twelfth grade.
 Due to such outstanding academic statistics, this school's general admission is based on a “first-come, first-served basis to students”.

-Located on 1522 Chippewa St. in New Orleans is the St. Michael Special School.
+Located on 1522 Chippewa Street is the St. Michael Special School.
 This institution is small in capacity, but takes on a task that oversees most larger educational institutions do not.
 This school “is designed to help students with major learning difficulties that hinder their ability to achieve success in a regular class setting”.
 This school does this by acknowledging students Catholic beliefs in their curriculum.
 While implementing vocational and physical training, the educators patiently motivate and push their students academically and socially.
 Unlike most public institutions, this school has a very wide age range of students ranging from 6-15 for the Elementary Department, 16-21 for the Vocational Training Department, and the Joy Center accepts adults 22 and older to participate in this learning facility.

 Not too far from the St. Michael Special School is the Tulane School of Public Health and Tropical Medicine.
 This college offers several academic programs that “provide a comprehensive, practice-based, global health-focused education at both the undergraduate and graduate level”.
 In addition, this institution offers degrees in six academic departments and is “accredited by the Council on Education for Public Health”.
 The post-graduate employment rate at the Tulane School of Public Health and Tropical Medicine is 90% or better.
 This indicates how successful this school is in preparing their students for life after college.